alda-lang/alda/doc/zeromq-messages.md

 The `body` of the response is a string like "parsing," "available," etc.

+There is also a `pending` key in the response, which is `true` or `false` to indicate whether there is still more work to be done.
+As playback is asynchronous, the playback process is effectively "done" (meaning the client can stop querying for status) when playback has started, even if playback hasn't finished.

 In addition, the response may contain a `score` key, whose value is a JSON object representing the score data resulting from parsing the Alda code.